davidbeleznay/DigitalForesterApp/README.md

 - Created consistent assessment storage in localStorage
 - Added support for viewing recent assessments on the home screen

-### Form Enhancements
-- Added comprehensive comment fields for all hazard and consequence factors
-- Implemented override functionality for risk categorization with reasons
-- Enhanced visual feedback for user selections and comments
-- Improved data persistence for complete assessment history
-- Added general comments sections for each factor category

 ### Navigation Structure
 - AppRouter: Top-level router that sets up the main routes (/, /road-risk, /road-risk/edit/:id, /culvert/*, /history)
 - CulvertToolNavigator: Specialized router for the Culvert Tool's multi-screen workflow

 ## Next Steps

-1. Implement the Hazard Factors section with interactive scoring buttons
+1. Implement the Consequence Factors section with interactive scoring buttons
-2. Build the Consequence Factors section with assessment criteria
-3. Develop the Optional Assessments section with toggles and selections
+2. Build the Optional Assessments section with toggles and selections
-4. Create the Results section with risk calculation and categorization
+3. Create the Results section with risk calculation and categorization
-5. Connect photo upload functionality with device camera integration
+4. Connect photo upload functionality with device camera integration
-6. Implement PDF export for assessment reports
+5. Implement PDF export for assessment reports
-7. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
+6. Complete the implementation of the Culvert Sizing Tool with calculation algorithms
+7. Add offline functionality for field use

 ## Dependencies